Gender, poverty and power

 When we talk about gender, we're not talking about a person's sex but the social relationships between men and women.
 These roles are are social constructs in that they're learned and influenced by social class, ethnicity, age, sexuality, ability, disability and culture.

-Our concern is that these constructed gender roles directly affect a person’s ability to access and control resources.
+These constructed gender roles directly affect a person’s ability to access and control resources.
 This explains why gender and poverty are so indivisibly linked.

 In many instances we're working in communities where these roles are deeply entrenched.
 Most are male-dominated communities that view women as inferior, and where women are oppressed and disadvantaged as a result.